Universal level statistics of the out-of-time-ordered operator: Model

-{\it Model ---} For explicit calculations, we choose the quantum stadium billiard.
-The classical Bunimovich stadium billiard is a seminal model of classical chaos~\cite{Sinai70, Bunimovich74, *Bunimovich79, *Bunimovich91, Benettin78, Dellago95, Biham92}, and its quantum counterpart has been known to obey the Wigner-Dyson energy-level statistics of GOE~\cite{McDonald79, *Casati80, Bohigas84, Shudo90, Borgonovi96_1, Alt99} reproduced in Fig.~\ref{fig:E_GOE}.
-Throughout the paper, we consider the billiard with unit aspect ratio $a/R = 1$, where $2a$ is the length of the straight segments of the walls and $R$ is the radius of the circular ones.
-As was shown in Ref.~\cite{Alt99}, in this case, the contribution of the bouncing-ball orbits to the level statistics is negligible, which ensures that the level-spacing distribution obeys the Wigner surmise very closely.
-We use the units where both the area of the billiard $A = (\pi+4)R^2$ and the particle mass $m$ are set to $1$.
+For explicit calculations, we choose the quantum stadium billiard -- a canonical model to explore quantum signatures of chaos, -- but the main construction naturally transplants to a wide class of models.
+The classical Bunimovich stadium billiard~\cite{Sinai70, Bunimovich74, *Bunimovich79, *Bunimovich91, Benettin78, Dellago95, Biham92} is a seminal model of classical chaos, and its quantum counterpart has been known to obey the Wigner-Dyson energy-level statistics of GOE~\cite{McDonald79, Casati80, Bohigas84, Shudo90, Borgonovi96_1, Alt99} reproduced in Fig.~\ref{fig:E_GOE}.
+The oscillatory contribution of the bouncing-ball orbits~\cite{Graf92, Sieber93, Alt99} to the density of states -- a non-generic feature of the stadium -- is subtracted in order to obtain the near-perfect agreement between the level-spacing distribution and the Wigner surmise.
+Throughout the paper, we consider the billiard with unit aspect ratio $a/R=1$, where $2a$ is the length of the straight segments of the walls and $R$ is the radius of the circular ones.
+We use the units where both the area of the billiard $A=(\pi+4)R^2$ and the particle mass $m$ are set to $1$.
 We also choose a certain momentum $p_0$ as the third unit.
-Later, it will play the role of the particle's average momentum.
+Later, it will play the role of the quantum-particle's average momentum.
 In the semiclassical limit, $p_0$ translates into the momentum of the classical particle inside the billiard.
 In these units, the Schr\"{o}dinger equation and the boundary condition read:

-where $\heff = \hbar/(p_0\sqrt{A})$.
-The stadium billiard has two reflection symmetries -- those with respect to $x \leftrightarrow -x$ and $y \leftrightarrow -y$.
-Correspondingly, its eigenstates have one of four possible parities \cite{McDonald79}.
-E.g., the odd-odd-parity functions $\Psi_{\rm oo}(-x, y) \equiv \Psi_{\rm oo}(x, -y) \equiv -\Psi_{\rm oo}(x,y)$.
-As it is usually done, in order to enforce these parities and speed up the calculations, we use a quarter of the billiard imposing Dirichlet and/or Neumann boundary conditions on the cuts to obtain solutions of all four parities separately.
-We solve these boundary-value problems for the Laplace operator numerically using the finite-element method.
-It is known that the accuracy of the numerical solution deteriorates with the number of found eigenstates \cite{Heuveline03}.
-We use the Weyl's formula for the number of modes \cite{Baltes78} to control it.
-According to the Weyl's law, the average number $\mathcal{N}(E)$ of eigenstates below energy $E$ asymptotes to
+where $\heff=\hbar/(p_0\sqrt{A})$.
+The stadium billiard has two reflection symmetries: $x\leftrightarrow -x$ and $y\leftrightarrow -y$.
+Correspondingly, its eigenstates have one of four possible parities~\cite{McDonald79}.
+E.g., the odd-odd-parity functions $\Psi_{\rm oo}(-x,y)\equiv\Psi_{\rm oo}(x,-y)\equiv -\Psi_{\rm oo}(x,y)$.
+As is usually done, in order to enforce these parities and speed up the calculations, we use a quarter of the billiard imposing Dirichlet and/or Neumann boundary conditions on the cuts to obtain solutions of all four parities separately.